 trigger your cravings.

-skip the chip and cookie aisles at the grocery store and focus on
+skip the chip and cookie aisles at the grocery store and focus on healthier

-foods, like vegetables, reduced-fat dairy and eggs, beans and other
+foods, like vegetables, reduced-fat dairy and eggs, beans and other legumes,

-lean cuts of beef, pork, poultry, and seafood, whole grains and fruits
+lean cuts of beef, pork, poultry, and seafood, whole grains and fruits (Phase

-going out to eat, don’t even look at the dessert menu if you’re on Phase 1.
+eat, don’t even look at the dessert menu if you’re on Phase 1.
 Instead, plan on

-eating a serving of sugar-free gelatin, a ricotta crème dessert, or some fat-free Greek yogurt when you get
+eating a serving of sugar-free gelatin, a ricotta crème dessert, or some fat-free Greek yogurt when you get home.
+Add an

-healthy snack with you, so when sugary or starchy temptations come your
+healthy snack with you, so when sugary or starchy temptations come your way,

-reduced-fat cheese stick with some veggies like celery, cucumbers, peppers, and
+reduced-fat cheese stick with some celery, cucumbers, bell peppers, or grape

-grape tomatoes.
-A small bag of nuts or an individual container of hummus is
+tomatoes.
+A small bag with a handful of nuts or an individual container of

-also a good choice.
-Or take along a protein- and fiber-rich South Beach Diet
+hummus is also a good choice.
+Or take along a protein- and fiber-rich South

-100-Calorie Snack Bar, Protein Fit Bar, or a Good to Go Cereal Bar on Phase 2.
+Beach Diet 100-Calorie Snack Bar, Protein Fit Bar, or a Good to Go Cereal Bar

-- If someone gives you food as a present, like a box of chocolates or your favorite cookies, take it to work, or give it to a neighbor or friend who will appreciate it.
+- If someone gives you unhealthy food as a present, like a box of candy or a tin of your favorite cookies, take it to work, or give it to a neighbor or friend who will appreciate it.